DyogenIBENS/SCORPIOS/doc/input_your_configuration_file.rst

 Threads
 """""""
 **Required.** Maximum number of threads.
-SCORPiOs will never, in any case, use more than this number, nor more than the number of threads specified via :code:`--cores` (1 if :code:`--cores` is not invoked).
+SCORPiOs will never, in any case, use more than this number, nor more than the number of threads specified via :code:`--cores`.
 In other words, the number of threads will always be min(:code:`ncores`, :code:`--cores`).

 Example: